Updated on June 17th, 2020 to include details of the “process working group” meeting during the 2019 States and Nation Policy Summit.

 Topics during the meeting included a presentation on “National Popular Vote v.
 Electoral College” by Save our States Director Trent England.
 GOP political strategist Tim Mooney presented on the “Citizen Vote Initiative.”
 In 2019, the Washington Post reported Mooney “has been working on the noncitizen voting issue since at least 2017, when associates said he shared results of a national poll showing that the concept resonated with many voters.”

 Vera Anderson presented on “Election Integrity Project Arizona.”
-Cleta Mitchell and Federal Election Commission member and senior legal fellow at the Heritage Foundation Hans von Spaksovsky presented on “Election Integrity Principles.”
+Cleta Mitchell and former Federal Election Commission member and senior legal fellow at the Heritage Foundation Hans von Spaksovsky presented on “Election Integrity Principles.”
 Von Spaksovsky also presented on Automatic Registered to Vote [sic], Ranked Choice Voting, and Ballot Harvesting.
 In partnership with Documented, The Intercept reported in 2019 that von Spakovsky told conservatives during a Council for National Policy-sponsored private gathering that “expanding voting rights and nonpartisan redistricting could imperil GOP political power.”

 ALEC’s work on redistricting and elections dates back many years.
 In addition to its restrictive “Voter ID Act”, ALEC created a “Redistricting Working Group” and hosted workshops and presentations on the topic, as previously reported by the Center for Media and Democracy.
 Due to the widespread criticism of the task force responsible for adopting the Voter ID Act–and other controversial measures such as the “Stand Your Ground” model policy–ALEC disbanded its “Public Safety and Elections” task force in 2012 and claims that it no longer promotes the Voter ID Act.